 A female's internal reproductive organs are the vagina, uterus, fallopian tubes, and ovaries.

 The vagina is a muscular, hollow tube that extends from the vaginal opening to the uterus.
 Because it has muscular walls, the vagina can expand and contract.
 This ability to become wider or narrower allows the vagina to accommodate something as slim as a tampon and as wide as a baby.
 The vagina's muscular walls are lined with mucous membranes, which keep it protected and moist.

 - It's where the penis is inserted during sexual intercourse.

-- It's the pathway that a baby takes out of a woman's body during childbirth, called the birth canal.
+- It's the pathway (the birth canal) through which a baby leaves a woman's body during childbirth.